 (Above) The Ghent altarpiece has Cain holding a sheaf of wheat as if it is a weapon.
 His face is twisted in hate, but his brother Abel seems oblivious of the danger behind him.
 (Below) Cain in the act of murdering his hapless brother.
 Cain represents farmers, Abel is a herder of cattle.
-Their conflict represents the enmity between these two ways of life.
+Their conflict is the enmity between two ways of life.
 See The Bible as History: the story of Cain and Abel.

 Cain kills Abel,

 Cain and Abel, Tintoretto

 Tintoretto was a master at painting the human body, and the struggle between Cain and Abel was a perfect opportunity to show his skill.
 He was extraordinarly talented at painting from an unexpected viewpoint, and the two dramatic figures seem to be tumbling out of the painting towards the viewer.
 Abel’s slaughtered offering of a calf watches mutely as the brothers struggle.